Quicr/quicr-protocol-spec/moq-arch.md

-Future sub 2 kbps audio codecs may take advantage of a rapidly updated model that are needed to decode the audio which could result in audio needing to use groups like video does to ensure all the objects needed to decode some audio are in the same group.
+Future sub 2 kbps audio codecs may take advantage of a rapidly updated model that are needed to decode the audio which could result in audio needing to use groups like video to ensure all the objects needed to decode some audio are in the same group.

 ## QuicR Game Moves Objects

-Some game send out a base set of state information then incremental deltas to this.
+Some games send out a base set of state information then incremental deltas to this.
 Each time a new base set is sent, a new group can be formed and each increment change as an Object in the group.
-When new players join, they can subscribe to get the current group and all the incremental changes to it.
+When new players join, they can subscribe to sync up to the latest state by subscribing to the current group and the incremental changes that follow.

 ## Messaging Objects

-Chat applications and messaging system can form a manifest representing the roser of the people in a given channel or talk room.
-The manifest can provide the an applications component for each user than contributes messages.
-A subscription to each applications component can receive each new message.
+Chat applications and messaging system can form a manifest representing the roster of the people in a given channel or talk room.
+The manifest can provide information on the application componentd for user that are contributes messages.
+A subscription to each application component enables reception of each new message.
 Each message would be a single object.
 Typically QuicR would be use to get the recent messages and then a more traditional HTTP CDN approach could be used to retrieve copies of all the older objects.